modal-labs/overeasy/README.md

 This will install the `overeasy` CLI (aliased to `oe`) into your machine.

 ### Environment Setup
 Overeasy uses S3 and S2 keys as dependencies.
-These keys will be provided to you by the Modal team (ask for Erik D or Raymond).
+For the fastest experience, we will be providing credentials to our own colocated resources, please contact us for those values.

+You are also free to self host on your own credentials, acquired via S2.dev and AWS S3.

 ## Example Usage:
 ### Create a new session